textcreationpartnership/A03389/README.md

 ##Content Summary##

 #####Front#####
-THE MOST EXcellent Historie of Lysimachus and Varrona, daughter to Syllanus, Duke of Hypata, in Thes

 1. TO THE RIGHT Honourable Henry VVriothesly, Earle of Southampton, and Baron of Titchfield: I. H. wisheth encrease of all vertuous and Honourable resolutions.

 1. To the Gentlemen Readers.